Who Might Need a Gastroscopy?

 After Your Gastroscopy

-As soon as you feel comfortable, you are able to go home.
-If you chose to have sedation, you can not drive yourself home and someone should remain with you for the next 24 hours.
-Any soreness from the procedure should only last a few hours.
+You can go home as soon as you feel comfortable.
+However, if you had sedation, you will need someone to drive you home, and someone should stay with you for the next 24 hours.
+Any mild throat soreness should subside within a few hours.

-Your consultant will review the gastroscopy results quickly and be in touch, to discuss your diagnosis and next steps if required.
+Your consultant will review the results promptly and contact you to discuss your diagnosis and any necessary next steps.